Unit2795/PowershellExpect/README.md

 #### Synopsis

-Spawn a child PowerShell process to run commands in and optionally specify a timeout for Expect statements (if a result is not received within the timeout, an error is thrown).
-Returns a process handler that you will issue all subsequent commands to
+Spawn a child PowerShell process to run commands in and optionally specify a timeout for Expect statements (if a result is not received within the timeout, an error or warning is thrown).
+Returns a process handler object that you will issue all subsequent commands to.

 #### Parameters